Skip to main content

 3. Implement the license verification.
 Read more >>>

 4. Send data obtained on previous steps to the Creatio Marketplace support (marketplace@creatio.com) when publishing the Marketplace app via the Creatio Marketplace Console.
-Instructions: Steps to publish the Marketplace app using Creatio Marketplace Console.
+Instructions: Steps to publish the Marketplace listing using Creatio Marketplace Console.

 5. Creatio Marketplace support generates licenses for the Marketplace app based on the received data.